From derelict mushroom factory to ultra modern park homes…

 As a responsible developer, great importance was placed on sustainability, with c75,000 tons of concrete crushed and reused on site which equates to c7,500 lorry journeys.

 Those lorries would have been making a 38 mile round trip to the quarry meaning a saving of 285,000 miles, which at 6mpg average, equates to 47,500 gallons of diesel – the equivalent of over 1 million lbs of CO2 saved!
 Scrap metal was also recovered and recycled and then Phase 1 was initiated.

 With the site cleared, we turned our attention to the setting out of Phase 1.
 This involved the installation of the services, the concrete bases and roadways.

 The month of March saw a really transformation as the basecoat tarmac went down and the homes started to arrive on site.
 Turf was being laid and the planting and fencing had also begun.

 Our native species planting programme has added 4512 hedge plants, 68 large trees, 1322 ornamental shrubs and 485 flowering plants.
 Combined with the mature trees already found on site, this has created a wonderful environment.

 With 8 fantastic homes on site as well as our marketing suite, we were pleased to welcome our first visitors to site.
 Good weather enabled a swift progression with the planting and landscaping as the Park looked better by the day.

 We have now been able to welcome home owners to Gateforth Park and a number of plots have been reserved.
 Both the homes and Park are looking a picture.

-Phase 2 and 3 will include the builing of the community hub with ornamental lake and shop, 15 acres of woodlands and open space for residents and the creation of two fishing lakes which again will broaden the natural habitation and encourage wildlife to thrive where once concrete covered the ground.
+Phase 3 will include the building of the community hub with ornamental lake and shop, 15 acres of woodlands and open space for residents and the creation of another lake which again will broaden the natural habitation and encourage wildlife to thrive where once concrete covered the ground.